kgish/findhotel-geolocation-gem/README.md

 * `test/controllers/geolocation/locations_controller_test.rb` - index, show, ip_address and import_data for :success, :not_found and :unprocessable_entity.
 * `test/integration/geolocation/configuration_test.rb` for all settings

-If everything works according to plan, you should see something like this.
+If everything works according to plan, you should see something like this (fingers-crossed):

 ```
 Run options: --seed 24560